A Reflection for A Day of Mourning 2025

 Yet the dogged, even intransigent, nature of their various characters was probably what fitted them for the roles they undertook, in the face of massive public opinion oriented in the opposite direction.
 The closing chapter of the book documents the very significant shift that occurred in the aftermath of, first, the 1926 Forrest River Massacre, and then the 1928 Coniston Massacre.

-Both of these massacres occurred in Western Australia, long the heart of racist repudiation of any rights for Aboriginal peoples.
-This shift in the 1930s was only possible because of the persistent and penetrating critique of the time, driven from the eastern states, with leadership from Elizabeth Bennett and active participation from Christian churches.
+The first of these massacres occurred in Western Australia, long the heart of racist repudiation of any rights for Aboriginal peoples.
+The second was in the Northern Territory, which was also quite resistant to addressing matters of racism.
+The shift that occurred after these events, through the 1930s, was only possible because of the persistent and penetrating critique of the time, driven from the eastern states, with leadership from Elizabeth Bennett and active participation from Christian churches.

 The commitment of Christian voices throughout the decades is one striking element in the story that Reynolds tells.
 He cites a number of early clergymen who argued that discrimination against “the Natives” was contrary to the clear teaching of scripture, by which all races are “of one blood” (drawing on the old translation in the King James Version of Acts 17:26).